Basket Setting vs. Prong Setting: Understanding the Differences

 What Are Basket Settings?

 Basket settings use prongs as well, but they add some horizontal cross-hatching to the nest that make it even more of a cradle.
-The horizontal bands offer additional support, but a basket setting also obscures more of the gemstone and can require raising it a bit higher off the surface of the metal band, which could be a downside for anyone who prefers a ring design with a lower profile.
+The horizontal bands offer additional support, but a basket setting also obscures more of the gemstone and can require raising it a bit higher off the surface of the metal band, which could be a downside for anyone who prefers a ring design with a lower profile or minimalist design.
 That can be a decorative bonus or an unnecessary complication, depending on what you want in the ring.

 For a ring like The Meadow, the leaflike ornamentation on the shank is woven seamlessly into the strands that make up the basket.
 It’s a vibrant model for the fusion of delicacy and strength prized by ring wearers and makers alike.